The Arctic Home in the Vedas

 The Arctic Home in the Vedas is a 1903 book by Indian nationalist, teacher and independence activist Bal Gangadhar Tilak on the origin of the Aryans.
-Based on his analysis of Vedic hymns, Avestic passages, Vedic chronology and Vedic calendars, Tilak argued that the North Pole was the original home of Aryans during the pre-glacial period, which they left due to climate changes around 8000 B.C., migrating to the Northern parts of Europe and Asia.
+Based on his analysis of Vedic hymns, Avestan passages, Vedic chronology and Vedic calendars, Tilak argued that the North Pole was the original home of Aryans during the pre-glacial period, which they left due to climate changes around 8000 B.C., migrating to the northern parts of Europe and Asia.

+The ideas conceived in the book, while being at odds with the fringe science Out of India theory and pointing to a migratory origin of the Indo-Aryan peoples, are presently considered pseudoscientific, mostly for relying on antiquated notions of continental upheaval and climate history.
+Nonetheless, according to the current view, the taiga-originating Eastern hunter-gatherers did contribute a significant ancestral component to the Indo-Aryans, who have later migrated to the Indian subcontinent.

 Publication

 The book was written at the end of 1898, but was first published in March 1903 in Pune.
 Tilak cited a book by first Boston University president William F. Warren, Paradise Found or the Cradle of the Human Race at the North Pole, as having anticipated his ideas.